Warning! Your browser is extremely outdated and not web standards compliant.

 The student/graduate is eligible for membership in the American Society of Radiologic Technologists (ASRT) and affiliate State Societies of Radiologic Technologists.

-Radiography Protection Policies
+RAD Protection Policies

 IONIZING RADIATION AND PROTECTION POLICY